 - Combine butter, water, milk, sugar, and salt in a medium saucepan and bring to simmer over medium heat, whisking occasionally.

-- In 4 additions, slowly add some of the whisked eggs, mixing well on medium-high speed between additions.
+- In 4 additions, slowly add SOME of the whisked eggs, mixing well on medium-high speed between additions.
 You will need about 142g-150g of whisked egg, depending on how long you cooked the dough.
-At first it will seem like it won't incorporate, but rest assured if you keep mixing it on medium-high speed, it will.
-Your dough should be shiny, thick, and smooth.
-When you pull your spatula or paddle from the bowl, the dough should form a V shape without being runny.
+At first, it will seem like it won't incorporate, but rest assured if you keep mixing it on medium-high speed, it will.
+When it's done, your dough should be shiny, thick, and smooth.
+When you pull your spatula or paddle from the bowl, the dough should stretch and form a V shape without being runny.
 When you drizzle some dough back onto itself, it should mostly hold its shape for 10-15 seconds.

 - Pipe heaping tablespoon rounds onto the prepared parchment paper about 1.5 inches apart, using your finger to cut off the stream of batter between dollops.
 Use a wet finger to help form the edges of the dollops into perfect rounds if any have gotten lopsided.
 The gluten-free choux batter mounds will be much smoother and glossier than the non gluten-free ones - this is OKAY.
 They will puff up.

 - Unless your oven fits your baking sheets side by side, bake one sheet at a time on the middle rack for 20 minutes (See note below about cooking in an air fryer).
-Reduce to 350°F and bake for 5-8 additional minutes until the shell is browned and crisp and the inside is hollow and dry.
-To check if they are finished baking, pull one cream puff out of the oven, use a sharp knife to poke a thin hole in the top and let it cool for a few minutes.
+Reduce to 350°F and bake for 6-10 additional minutes until the shell is browned and crisp and the inside is hollow and dry.
+Check if one is finished baking, pull one cream puff out of the oven, use a sharp knife to poke a thin hole in the top and let it cool for a couple of minutes.
 Slice it in half, if the dough inside seems very moist and eggy, continue baking it for another 3-5 minutes.
 Repeat.
 The inside should be mostly hallow, with some thin cooked dough around the edges.

 - Remove from oven and use a sharp knife to poke a hole in the top of the cream puff shell to release the steam.
 Let cool for a few minutes on the pan before transferring to a wire rack to cool completely.
 Once cool, use a sharp or serrated knife to cut the cream puff shells in half lengthwise - they will be mostly hollow, with a film of cooked dough.